-Hedgehogs can make great pets for the right people once you learn the basics on what to look for when purchasing a hedgehog and how to take care of your pet hedgehog.
+To answer the above question, you need to learn what to look for when purchasing a hedgehog and how to take care of it.

-If you’re still on the fence about whether a hedgehog is right for you, check out our “Is a Hedgehog Right for You?” page to find out if a hedgehog would be a good fit for you and your family.
+If you’re still on the fence about whether it is right for you, check out our “Is a Hedgehog Right for You?” article.
+You and your family will be all set for a good experience.

-Domesticated hedgehogs are legal to own in most of the United States, but not in ALL states.
+“Domesticated hedgehogs are legal to own in most of the United States, but not all states.”

-While some rare hedgehogs are okay with being played with or awaken during the day, most hedgehogs will become very grumpy when they aren’t awake during their natural evening hours.
+While some rare hedgehogs are okay with being played with or awakened during the day, most of them will become very grumpy when they aren’t awake during their natural time.

 Hedgehog Temperament & Personality

-Hedgehogs are generally calm, solitary creatures.
+They are generally solitary creatures

-Whatever your hedgehog’s personality, it is suggested that you spend a small amount of time with your hedgehog out of his cage each day.
+Whatever your hedgehog’s personality is, it is suggested that you spend a small amount of time with it out of his cage each day.

-Hedgies should be handled gently and kept in a quiet, clean area.
-Although they may look a bit dangerous with their sharp-looking quills, they are not typically harmful at all, and hedgehogs rarely bite.
+Although their sharp-looking quills may look a bit dangerous, they are not typically harmful at all, and hedgehogs rarely bite.

-It’s important to handle your pet hedgehog with care, and consider that you will have to handle his quills when caring for him.
+It’s vital to handle your pet hedgehog with care and consider that you will have to hold the quills when caring for him.

-It’s up to your own discretion whether or not you feel comfortable with a hedgehog’s quills.
-A good way to test this is to visit a breeder and have them show you the proper way to handle a hedgehog.
+An excellent way to test this is to visit a breeder and have them show you the proper way to handle a hedgehog.

 – Eating: If you have any scent of food on your hands, your hedgie may attempt to nibble, thinking that you are a tasty treat!